Help us Grow Resilience for 2026

 Your Gift Supports:

-• Growing, harvesting, and distributing more than ten tons of free produce year round
+- Growing, harvesting, and distributing more than 15 tons of free produce year round

-• Local, grassroots action and resilience including partnerships with programs such as: 280 Project, the Free Farm Stand, Alemany Medicinal Herb Garden, Feed the People Collective, Alemany Farm Native Plants, Dye Garden, SF Beekeepers Association, and SFRPD Summer Camp
+- Local, grassroots action and resilience including partnerships with programs such as: 280 Project, the Free Farm Stand, Alemany Medicinal Herb Garden, Alemany Farm Native Plants, Dye Garden, SF Beekeepers Association, Bayview Pop Up Resource Village, and SFRPD Urban Ag Program.

 It can’t happen without dedicated staff, volunteers, and donors!